How to Make Beautiful Air Dry Clay Flower Frogs

 Flower arranging is an art; having the right tools makes all the difference.
 If you love fresh flowers in your home but struggle to keep them in place, you’ll love these DIY air-dry clay flower frogs!

 I recently made a set of these charming flower frogs, which sit on top of a vase or jar to help hold flower stems upright.
 They are easy to make, customizable, and adorable.
 They add a touch of handmade beauty to any floral arrangement while being both practical and stylish.
-And they make the perfect craft for Valentine’s Day!
+And they make the perfect craft for spring.

 Air Dry Clay Flower Frogs for Your Vases